TheAssassin/AppImageLauncher/README.md

 AppImageLauncher integrates deeply into the system.
 Therefore, an installation via native system packages is the preferred way to install AppImageLauncher.
 This way, AppImageLauncher's package can perform the necessary steps to have your system use it for all AppImage invocations.

-Compatibility table (likely incomplete, feel free to send PRs to add distributions)
+Compatibility table (likely incomplete.)
+Please, feel free to open PRs to add distributions.

 | Release filename | Build system | Compatible distributions (incomplete) |
 | ---------------- | ------------ | ------------------------------------- |